Why do nutritionists look so unwell? The importance of ‘Deep Healing’ to achieve lasting health

 However, deep healing involves serious discipline and the willingness to ‘dive deep’ into your darkest deepest self.

-For those, able to work and have some resemblance to a normal life, you almost have to put your ‘life’ on hold and simplify your life and treat the healing journey like a job.
+For those, able to work and have some semblance of a normal life, you almost have to put your ‘life’ on hold and simplify it and treat the healing journey like a job.

 For most people, it’s extremely difficult.
 Clients have families, mortgages, and often prioritise the distractions of society: the material and superficial above their long-term well-being.
 Prioritising short-term reward for long-term gain.

 The four S’s as I call them: Speed, Sex, Sugar and Society: